jkmin687/SePurity-Vendor-Risk-Assessment-Project/03_due_diligence/DueDiligence_Checklist.md

 - [ ] Redundant data centers for availability

 **Notes:** Salesforce maintains a public [Trust and Compliance page](https://trust.salesforce.com/) with uptime and compliance details.
+### Why Salesforce Includes GDPR and CCPA

+Salesforce processes personal data that falls under data protection laws such as GDPR (for customers in the UK/EU) and CCPA (for customers in California).
+Since SePurity uses Salesforce to manage customer contact information, deal history, and support records, this data qualifies as Personally Identifiable Information (PII).

+- **GDPR impact**: Any mishandling of EU/UK customer information, such as unauthorized access or data export misuse, could trigger GDPR obligations around breach notification, lawful processing, and data minimization.
+- **CCPA impact**: For California residents, CCPA requires transparency on what personal information is collected, stored, and shared.
+A breach or misuse of Salesforce records could lead to consumer claims or regulatory penalties under this law.

+Because of this, Salesforce is not only important for operations but also carries regulatory exposure that must be considered in SePurity’s risk evaluation.
+Controls such as access management, encryption, and audit logging directly support compliance with these laws.

 ---